 Any party joining the proceedings and making – if so allowed – an additional claim, will pay an advance of half of the costs and fees based on its claim as provided in the Schedule marked Appendix 4.

 4.4.
 The Claimant shall inform the Competent Registrar within 10 days after receipt of the Statement of Defence of its intention to file a Reply to the Statement of Defence in the absence of that, the Court will construe this silence as meaning the absence of an intention to file a Reply.

-The Reply must be forwarded to the Competent Registrar within three weeks after receipt by Claimant of the Statement of Defence together with the List of Questions as required under article 12.
-If so, the Defendant will be entitled to file a Rebuttal within 21 weeks after its receipt of the Reply in electronic format.
+The Reply shall be forwarded to the Competent Registrar within 21 days after receipt by Claimant of the electronic format of the Statement of Defence.
+If a reply is filed, the Defendant will be entitled to file a Rebuttal within 21 weeks after its receipt of the Reply in electronic format.